NikoLicht/textpedals/README.md

 - [ ] Trump (remove commas)
 - [ ] southern pedal? --> replace full words with shortened words
 - [ ] Volume (change between lower case - Camel Case - UPPER CASE, DOT.
 CASE. and exclamation marks)

+#### bugs

+- lines can be circular
+- it does not update all the time